Second Era of Northern Domination: Jin dynasty and Southern dynasties

 In 479, after the death of Lý Trường Nhân, Lý Thúc Hiến requested the Liu Song to be appointed as Trường Nhân's successor.
-The Liu Song rejected Thúc Hiến's request and appointed Shen huan, the governor of Nanhai Commandery, as the new governor of Jiaozhou, while Thúc Hiến was assigned to govern Wuping and Xinxing.
+The Liu Song rejected Thúc Hiến's request and appointed Shen Huan, the governor of Nanhai Commandery, as the new governor of Jiaozhou, while Thúc Hiến was assigned to govern Wuping and Xinxing.
 However, with strong support from the local population, Thúc Hiến deployed troops throughout the region, preventing Shen Huan from assuming office in Jiaozhou.
 As a result, Shen Huan was forced to remain in Yulin Commandery during the turbulent final days of the Liu Song dynasty, where he eventually died.
-Also in the year 479, the Liu Song felt and the Southern Qi dynasty begins in southern China.
-In July, emperor Qi Gao Di granted permission for Lý Thúc Hiến to continue his rule over Jiaozhou as its state governor.
-In 484 under emperor Wu of Southern Qi, Lý Thúc Hiến refused to pay tribute to the Southern Qi which angered the emperor and led him to prepare for an annexation campaign the following year.
-In 485, emperor Wu appointed Liu Kai as Jiaozhou's governor and mobilized troops from the states of Nankang, Luling, and Shixing to launch a campaign against Thúc Hiến.
-Fearing a direct confrontation with Liu Kai’s advancing army toward Jiaozhou, Thúc Hiến sent an envoy from Tương Châu to the Southern Qi to request the withdrawal of troops.
+In 479, the Liu Song fell and the Southern Qi dynasty began southern China.
+In July, emperor Emperor Gao of Southern Qi granted permission for Lý Thúc Hiến to continue his rule over Jiaozhou as its state governor.
+In 484 under Emperor Wu of Southern Qi, Lý Thúc Hiến refused to pay tribute to the Southern Qi which angered the emperor and led him to prepare for an annexation campaign the following year.
+In 485, Emperor Wu appointed Liu Kai as Jiaozhou's governor and mobilized troops from the states of Nankang, Luling, and Shixing to launch a campaign against Thúc Hiến.
+Fearing a direct confrontation with Liu Kai’s advancing army toward Jiaozhou, Thúc Hiến sent an envoy from Xiangzhou to the Southern Qi to request the withdrawal of troops.
 During that trip, Thúc Hiến offered tribute consisting of 20 hats made of silver and peafowl feathers, but it was rejected by the emperor.
 Thúc Hiến then surrendered to the Southern Qi dynasty, officially marking the end of nearly 20 years of Lý clan rule in Jiaozhou.